 Finding alternatives to buying store-bought ingredients is a great way to both keep the cash in your pocket and gain new skills in the kitchen.
 Who doesn’t love saving a buck or two while trying something new in the process?
 This refried black beans recipe is designed to do both!
+They are a great addition to any meal.

 Goes Great With